IQSS/dataverse/doc/release-notes/10947-unpublished-files-appearing-in-search-results-for-anon-user.md

-A bug fix was made that gets the major version of a Dataset when all major version were deaccessioned.
-This fixes the incorrect showing of the files as unpublished in the search list even when they are published.
+A bug fix was made that gets the major version of a Dataset when all major versions were deaccessioned.
+This fixes the incorrect showing of the files as "Unpublished" in the search list even when they are published.
 This fix affects the indexing meaning these datasets must be re-indexed once Dataverse is updated.
 This can be manually done by calling the index API for each affected Dataset.

 Example: